-Risk Class B Risk Class C Risk Class D I6-1: Fault Detection The software shall detect that norm al processing is disturbed.
-Specifying Notes: On detection of a fault: a.
-The cumulative measurement a volatile storage (see Requirement and other relevant legal data shall be au ent I6-2), and utomatically saved to nonb. the hopper weigher or belt weight signal shall be given (see Requ gher shall be stopped automatically, or ired Documentation) a visible or audible alarm is taken on the detection of a fault.
-If, on detection of a fault, it is not po d, what is required to trigger the fault det ssible to stop the transportation system cumentation shall include a description into account. automatically without delay Validation Guidance: Checks based on documentation:Check whether the realisation or fault detection is appropriate.
-Functional checks:If possible: simulate certain harc by the software as described in ware faults and check whether they are the documentation. e detected and reacted upon
+I6-1: Fault Detection

+The software shall detect that normal processing is disturbed.

+On detection of a fault:

+- a.
+The cumulative measurement and other relevant legal data shall be automatically saved to non-volatile storage (see Requirement I6-2), and - b. the hopper weigher or belt weigher shall be stopped automatically, or a visible or audible alarm signal shall be given (see Required Documentation)

+A brief description of what is checked, what is required to trigger the fault detection process, what action is taken on the detection of a fault.

+If, on detection of a fault, it is not possible to stop the transportation system automatically without delay (e.g. due to safety reasons) the documentation shall include a description of how the non-measured material is treated or properly taken into account.

+Check whether the realisation of fault detection is appropriate.

+Functional checks.

+• If possible: simulate certain hardware faults and check whether they are detected and reacted upon by the software as described in the documentation.